-Upon announcement of grant funding availability, project proposals will be developed with the assistance of the Department's WWF Team.
-The WWF Team will be available to assist and advise project applicants with the application and review process including an assessment of whether the proposal meets the basic program criteria.
-This will assure the development of sound projects and comprehensive applications for evaluation by a Review Panel established by the Commissioner of the Department of Marine Resources and composed of individuals with knowledge of the fishing industry.
+Upon announcement of grant funding availability, all potential applicants must submit a letter of intent and receive notification of eligibility from DMR prior to submission of a full project proposal.
+Details on the content of the letter of intent are provided later in this document.
+Full project proposals will be developed in consultation with MCP staff.
+MCP staff will be available to assist and advise project applicants with the application and review process including an assessment of whether the proposal meets the basic program criteria.
+This will assure the development of sound projects and comprehensive applications for evaluation by a Review Panel established by the Commissioner of the Department of Marine Resources and composed of individuals with knowledge of the fishing industry and Maine's coastal economy.
 The Review Panel will evaluate and score project proposals and make recommendations, based on the program requirements and selection criteria presented below, to the Commissioner of Marine Resources.
-The Commissioner will in turn evaluate and recommend suitable projects to the

-LMF Board for funding allocations and financial awards.1 Upon notification of funding support from the LMF Board, project applicants will work with the DMR, WWF Team and LMF staff to complete the process.
+The Commissioner will in turn evaluate and recommend suitable projects to the LMF Board for funding allocations and financial awards.1 Upon notification of funding support from the LMF Board, project applicants will work with MCP and LMF staff to complete the process.